 All strong relationships are built on honesty.
 And just like a good friend would tell you when you are doing something wrong no matter how much it hurts, a good manager will use open communication to help employees become better at what they do.

-Honesty is one of the best principles you can use to establish a healthy balance between caring your your employees and leading them professionally.
+Honesty is one of the best principles you can use to establish a healthy balance between caring your employees and leading them professionally.
 The closer you get to someone on a personal level, the harder it becomes to give them honest feedback as employees.

 Be Trusting and Understanding